How to Adjust Your Business Policies to Reflect the Latest Changes around COVID-19

 Many businesses – those that have remained open throughout the pandemic as well as those preparing to reopen – have implemented various workplace controls to prevent the spread of COVID-19.
 If you haven’t already adopted them, consider the benefit of using controls such as:

 - Expanded rates of ventilation in the workplace

 - Added physical barriers where appropriate (i.e., clear plastic sneeze guards)

 - A drive-through window for customer service

 Other refinements of work policy and/or procedures may be necessary to ensure employee safety.
-In addition to encouraging sick people to stay home, contact amongst employees and customers should be significantly modified.
+Continue to take steps that significantly modify contact amongst employees, customers, vendors, and clients.
 Suggested administrative controls include:

-- Continually provide fact-based education and training on COVID-19 risk factors
+- Continually providing fact-based education and training on COVID-19 risk factors

-- Offer training, as needed, to employees in the use of protective clothing and equipment.
+- Offering training, as needed, to employees in the use of PPE.

-All or much of the above can be included in the written COVID-19 exposure control plan.
-These recommendations can be modified to fit a particular employer's work conditions and having a plan in place will help reassure both employees and customers alike that all sensible precautions are being taken to protect their well-being.
+All or much of the above can be included in a written COVID-19 exposure control plan.
+These recommendations can be modified to fit your specific work conditions.
+Having a plan in place can help reassure employees as well as those your team interacts with that you’re taking all sensible precautions to protect their well-being.

 For more information, be sure to review OSHA’s guidelines on COVID-19.